 What’s Wrong with My Plant?

 For more information on indoor watering, read our summer watering schedule.
-Have you overwatered your indoor plant?
+Have you overwatered your indoor plant and never know if your plant needs more or less water?
 Then read the signs here.
 If your plant’s leaves are looking dry, find out the signs here.
 If you think you might have a pest or disease, find out more with Miss Debbie at our informational YouTube channel and keep watching our social media for plant care!